Higher order Poisson Kernels and $L^p$ polyharmonic boundary value problems in Lipschitz domains: Multi-layer -potentials

-In this section, we study the $L^{p}$ bounded properties of the operators $\mathrm{K}_{m}$ given in (3.8) and the multi-layer $\mathcal{D}$-potentials $M_{j}$ defined by (3.2), which are very significant for the solving program in this paper.
+In this section, we study the $L^{p}$ boundedness properties of the operators $\mathrm{K}_{m}$ given in (3.8) and the multi-layer $\mathcal{D}$-potentials $M_{j}$ defined by (3.2), which are very significant for the solving program in this paper.

 To state the main results, we first introduce some necessary notions and notations which used thoroughly in the present section and what follows.